 > run("anagrambler")

 Next we specify how big of a brain we need.
 Let’s decide to work with words of 6 or fewer characters (so, 6 output neurons), and of course we expect a 26-character alphabet (lowercase only please).
-So we enter the following line at the command prompt.

 > anagrambler.init(26, 6, 0)